ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ![enclosure](/img/enclosure.png)

 ## Rev 1
-Added support for the SGP30 VOC and eCO2 sensor (software to follow).
+I added support for the SGP30 VOC and eCO2 sensor (software to follow).

 ### SGP30 (I2C)
 * [datasheet](https://cdn-learn.adafruit.com/assets/assets/000/050/058/original/Sensirion_Gas_Sensors_SGP30_Datasheet_EN.pdf)
 * https://www.adafruit.com/product/3709

-Added Eagle files for a custom Pi Hat which has been verified good.
+I also added Eagle files for a custom Pi Hat which has been verified good (Sunstone).

 ![enclosure](/img/rev1-build.jpg)
 ![enclosure](/img/rev1-i2c.jpg)

+The proto-board build above works great but it's tedious and somewhat error prone to construct.
+Populating the PCB is pretty easy.
+It's taking far longer to 3D print the enclosure than do the build and configure the software on the Pi Zero W.